awsdocs/amazon-sagemaker-developer-guide/doc_source/usingamazon-sagemaker-components.md

    EOF
    ```

 1. Create an IAM role named `kfp-example-pod-role` using `trust.json` using the following command\.
-This role is used by KFP pods to create Amazon SageMaker jobs from KFP components\.
+This role is used by KFP pods to create SageMaker jobs from KFP components\.
 Note the ARN returned in the output\.

    ```
    aws iam create-role --role-name kfp-example-pod-role --assume-role-policy-document file://trust.json